BetterWagon/BetterWagon/README.md

 ## Using a plugin

-In this example, we will use [`keyword-manager`](https://github.com/BetterWagon/keyword-manager) as a plugin.
+In this example, we will use [`keyword-manager`](https://github.com/BetterBoxx/keyword-manager) as a plugin.

 1. Place the plugin inside `plugins` directory.

-2. In `index.js` of BetterWagon's root directory,
+2. In `index.js` of BetterBoxx's root directory,

 	a.
 At the top of the file, add `import { processKeyword } from "./plugins/keyword-manager/index.js";`